willkg/ernest/README.rst

 Summary
 =======

-This is a project we hacked together.
+Ernest shows you sprint data from Bugzilla.

-The code is distributed under XXX.
+The code is distributed under MPL-v2.
 See LICENSE file for more details.

 Install and configure